ShengWeiChang/packing_list/docs/product-spec.md

     - When the drawer is open, set `document.body.style.overflow='hidden'` to prevent background scroll; transitions around 200–300ms.
 - Flow:
   - Layout switches automatically based on viewport; mobile toggles `Sidebar` via hamburger; desktop can manually collapse/expand and the state is remembered.
+  - On mobile, long press items to drag and sort; click text to edit.
 - Validation:
   - Switching sizes between <600, 600–999, and ≥1000 verifies `Topbar`, `Sidebar` drawer/fixed modes, and main-content blur behavior.
+  - Mobile Verification:
+    - Dragging triggers only on long press, not short press.
+    - Input editing is not occluded by the keyboard.
+    - Menu buttons are always visible and easy to click.
+    - Sidebar width is sufficient and fonts are clear.
   - Drawer open: main content is blurred and non-interactive; clicking backdrop closes the drawer; body scroll restores after close.
   - Desktop refresh: `Sidebar` collapse state reflects `localStorage` value.
   - Masonry columns adjust at breakpoints; category cards don’t break across columns.